Matthew-K310/obsidian/6 - Full Notes/Mini Essays/Repetitive Pleasure.md

 source: '"Perelandra" by C.S.
 Lewis'
 ---
 > [!tldr] TLDR
-> We think of life as a movie that we can rewind, and enjoy the same pleasures over again.
+> We think of life as a movie that we can rewind and enjoy the same pleasures over again.
 This is problematic for our everyday lives, as we take pleasure out of its context and thus ruin the action/moment that provided the original pleasure.

 *“Looking at a fine cluster of the bubbles which hung above his head he thought how easy it would be to get up and plunge oneself through the whole lot of them and to feel, all at once, that magical refreshment multiplied tenfold.
 But he was restrained by the same sort of feeling which had restrained him over-night from tasting a second gourd.
 He had always disliked the people who encored a favorite air in an opera—“That just spoils it” had been his comment.
 But this now appeared to him as a principle of far wider application and deeper moment.
 This itch to have things over again, as if life were a film that could be unrolled twice or even made to work backwards... was it possibly the root of all evil?
 No: of course the love of money was called that.
 But money itself—perhaps one valued it chiefly as a defense against chance, a security for being able to have things over again, a means of arresting the unrolling of the film.”*